Unearthly-2004/Fil-e-Rug/README.md

 # Fil-e-Rug Platform

 A comprehensive decentralized platform for memecoin analysis, voting, and permanent storage on Filecoin.
+Where one can vote anonymously and get status of the coins/ spam coins.

 ## Features